joeyhipolito/webpack-gotchas/README.md

     $this->view->render(array('js' => $js, 'css'=>$css), 'home');

-That is a gist from a little php framework when I was in 1st year college, but I suppose you get the point. **You require a dependency on demand**.
+That is a gist from a little php framework I developed when I was in 1st year college, but I suppose you get the point. **You require a dependency on demand**.

 You have `rendered` the html page that would only have the dependency you declared for a specific view. (wise?).
 It's just templating.